OMNI LAW

 - Underfunded JVs with no capital call mechanism or no dilution consequences for non-contributing parties

-- Exit provisions that look fair on paper but cannot actually be executed when the relationship sours
+- Exit provisions that appear workable but are difficult to implement when the relationship deteriorates

-- Inadvertent tax partnerships in contractual JVs because the parties never analyzed the partnership question
+- Inadvertent tax partnerships in contractual JVs because the parties did not analyze the tax partnership issues

 Pricing and what to expect

-Initial consultations are free and run about 30 minutes — long enough to understand the deal, the parties, and the structure that fits.
+Initial consultations are free and typically last about 30 minutes.
+That is usually enough time to understand the basic deal, the parties involved, the intended structure, and the legal work needed to move forward.

 Frequently Asked Questions